Don't engage in politics.

 The media can not report on everything that happens in the world, so it has to pick a few of the news and present them.
 In this process, influencing of the viewer could be either intentional or unintentional.
 The fact is, that through the news you only see what the news outlet wants you to see of the world.
 It is not the real world, but the world they present to you.

 Some people resort to using different news outlets, some news from the left and some news from the right, to get a broader coverage.
 But then you still see only a distorted picture.
 The one is distorted by the left, and the other by the right.
 With both sides trying to rope you in as soldier for their cause and their interests.
-You will still not be able to tell what really is the case.
-And how much time do you really have to ready every news article multiple times, written by different news outlets?
+You might see different "perspectives" (i.e. different framing, exaggerations, inaccuracies and tiny little lies of the world), but how could you tell which side to trust in this case?
+And how much time do you really want to spend on reading multiple different articles for every single news item, written by different news outlets?

-A straw man argument is when someone takes the weakest point from the others argument, knows it down and calls it a win.
-The media often does this with people, by taking the most controversial and unappealing politicians of the "other side" and basically give you cartoon versions of them.
-They might think that this is the most relevant information, or they might just want to influence you.
+A straw man argument is when someone takes the weakest point from the others argument, knocks it down and calls it a win.
+The media often does this with people, by taking the most controversial and unappealing politicians of the "other side", makes fun of them and basically gives you cartoon versions of them.
+The media might think that this is the most relevant information, or they might just want to influence you.
 Watching different news outlets will not help much in getting a better picture in this case, because you basically only get to see left wing cartoons and right wing cartoons, and will come to the conclusion that politics is a giant circus, politicians are clowns and we are doomed by having such incompetent leaders.

 The solution is easy: Observe in your own daily life how the world is.
 Don't let anyone tell you that it is this way or that way.
 You can see the world how it is.
 Do you and your friends still get doctors appointments?
 Then the health care system might not have collapsed yet.